AI Search Optimization for Car Dealerships: The Complete GEO Guide

 Open ChatGPT right now.
 Type “best Toyota dealer in [your city].”
 Read what comes back.

-It sounds like you’ve spent years building your Google presence.
+You’ve spent years building your Google presence.
 Reviews, SEO, paid search, maybe a third-party reputation tool.
 You’ve got a 4.6-star rating and a marketing budget that would make your father-in-law’s eyes water.
 And it’s working well enough in organic search.
 But now buyers are walking in and saying “ChatGPT recommended you,” or worse, “ChatGPT recommended the dealer across town.”
 And nobody on your team knows why one store gets mentioned and the other doesn’t.

 That’s the problem.
 The rules changed, and most dealers don’t know it yet.